rscode999/cnet/README.md

 //Re-enables the network for continued training net.enable();
 ```
-While enabled, a network's attributes cannot be changed.
-Attributes can still be retrieved.

 To compile the network, use the provided Makefile if your have GnuMake installed:
 ```
 make c
 ```
 You may need to change the Makefile variables `MAIN`, `OUTPUT_EXECUTABLE_NAME`, and `EIGEN_DIRECTORY_PATH` to where you put your main function, the desired executable filename, and the name of your Eigen 3 folder.
+As of now, the cpiled

 If you don't have GnuMake and you have the G++ compiler installed, this command should compile your executable.
 Replace "main.cpp" with your main function's filename and "cnet" with your desired executable's name.
 Ensure {name of Eigen 3 folder} is replaced with the actual folder's name: